Bchuasj/SPM_Project/README.md

 4. Following that, click on "Import" to import CSV files one by one into phpmyadmin to populate the tables in SPM DDL Script.sql.

-5. The SQL files are to be individually imported in this order:
+5. The SQL files in Mockup Data folder are to be individually imported in this order:
     1. role.csv in role table
     2. workRole.csv in workrole table
     3. skill.csv in skill table